DIAGNijmegen/website-content/website-diag/content/pages/about.md

 title: About DIAG

 The Diagnostic Image Analysis Group was founded in January 2010.
-This page provides a brief history.
+This page provides a brief history of the group, our main research topics, and collaborations.

 ## Mammography
 When mammography screening for breast cancer started in The Netherlands in 1989, the national reference center was established in Nijmegen. [member/nico-karssemeijer], then a post-doc at Radboudumc, realized that computer analysis of mammograms was going to be a key area within medical image analysis, especially when [digital screening](/publications/nab90) would become a reality.
 He published his [first paper](/publications/kars92) on the automatic detection of abnormalities in mammograms in 1992.